-As the name implies, this type of insurance helps mitigate some of the risk that you will have to stop contributing to a retirement account if you become disabled.
+As the name implies, this type of insurance helps mitigate some of the risk to your retirement should you become disabled.
 Your contributions may stop because (1) you need earned income to contribute to a retirement account, and (2) you may not have the extra cash to contribute without your ordinary income and extra medical expenses.

 If you do become disabled, this insurance replaces the contributions that you and your employer were making towards your retirement account.
 The benefits become payable to a trust account that can then be invested at your direction.

 The policy that I applied for is non-cancellable and guaranteed renewable until age 65.
 That means the overage I qualify for can’t be changed or cancelled, even if I decide to leave my job and/or stop contributing to my retirement account.
 I just have to keep up with my premiums.
 You can also purchase a Cost of Living adjustment rider to make sure your benefits keep pace with inflation.

 The main advantage of this policy is that you can still build a nest egg if you become permanently disabled.
 Most long-term disability policies stop benefits at age 65.
 At that point, you will need other means to fund your lifestyle.
 Considering the minimal amount of social security that you can earn, contributing to a retirement account may be the only way to cover the rest of your expenses.

 In addition, the coverage is fairly cheap.
 I was able to insure the maxing of my Roth 401k ($1500/month) plus an additional 2% match from my employer for $37 a month.